 - suspension and/or prohibition of data processing; and,

 - a fine of up to 10% of annual revenues in Brazil.

 Cybercrimes, including breaking into third-party systems to obtain or destroy information can result in a fine and imprisonment (Law 12,737/2012).

 New General Data Protection Law

-Starting in August 2020, administrative fines and penalties may be imposed if there is a violation of Brazil’s new General Data Protection Law.
+Administrative fines and penalties may be imposed if there is a violation of the General Data Protection Law (LGPD).
 Penalties include:

 - warnings with deadlines for corrective measures;

 - fines of up to 2% of annual revenue in Brazil (based on the previous financial year) up to a maximum of 50 million reais per violation;

 - daily fines up to the same limit;

 - blocking the personal data relating to the infraction, until corrected; and,